TheJacksonLaboratory/marea/README.md

 # marea
-Filter PubMed articles for relevance and apply Pubtator Central concept recognition to the titles and abstracts of relevant articles.
+Filter PubMed articles for relevance and apply PubTator Central concept recognition to the titles and abstracts of relevant articles.

 ### Naive filter